Jackie Autry: Major League Baseball

+Jackie and Gene Autry continued there management of the Angels for the next several years.
+In 1996, the Walt Disney Company purchased preliminary controlling rights.
+Inspired by her leadership and expertise in the banking world, Jackie Autry became more involved in the decision making process and eventually took over as Chairman of the Angels following the death of her husband, Gene, in 1998.
+As a result of the rapidly changing baseball business world, she sold the remaining shares of the Angels to the Walt Disney Company, but continued to support and follow the team closely.

-Autry served as the honorary president of Major League Baseball's American League, from 2000 until 2015.
-Her main task was to present the American League Championship Award, the William Harridge Trophy, to the champion at the end of the ALCS as well as the ALCS MVP award.
+In 2000, Autry eventually served as the honorary president of Major League Baseball's American League, from 2000 until 2015.
+Her main task was to present the William Harridge Trophy to the champion at the end of the American League Championship Series (ALCS) as well as the ALCS Most Valuable Player award.
 Autry is the only woman to ever serve on the Major League Baseball Executive Council, on its oversight committee, and as a member of the MLB board of directors.

+Other Involvement

-Autry served as past-president of the American Red Cross, was responsible as president for raising funds to build an independent Community Blood Bank at the Eisenhower Medical Center and served as its president for many years.
+Autry served as a president of the American Red Cross and was responsible for raising funding to build an independent Community Blood Bank at the Eisenhower Medical Center.
 The blood bank continues to serve seven area hospitals surrounding the Palm Springs area.
 She continues to serve on the board of trustees at Eisenhower Medical Center and is the longest-tenured trustee, having served since 1981.
-She is also a current member of the board of directors of the Barbara Sinatra Children's Center.
+She is also a current member of the board of directors of the Barbara Sinatra Children's Center and has participated significantly in raising funds during National Child Abuse Prevention Month.

-She served as president of the Gene Autry Music Group, which housed four publishing companies, until its sale to Warner Chappell in 2020.

 She is President of The Autry Foundation, which was established by Ina and Gene Autry.
 The Autry Foundation provided the funds to build a world class western history museum contiguous to the Los Angeles Zoo.
-The 148000 sqft museum, now called the Autry Museum of the American West and includes the Southwest Museum of the American Indian, and the Institute for the Study of the American West.
-After 13 years she retired as board chairman and now holds the position of chairman Emeritus and Lifetime Director.
+The 148000 sqft museum, now called the Autry Museum of the American West and included the, now closed, Southwest Museum of the American Indian as well as the Institute for the Study of the American West.
+After 13 years, she retired as board chairman and now holds the position of chairman Emeritus and Lifetime Director.

-She is vice chairman of Aerospace Technologies Group/ATGGroup, which makes shades for corporate and commercial jets, in which she is the majority stock holder.
+She has also held executive positions in several other organizations, such as the Gene Autry Music Group and Flying A Pictures.